4.5 Memory Game

 category: 'MemoryGameV1'

-the default color, common to all the card is white
+The default color, common to all cards, is white:

 defaultColor